Skip to main content

 2.6.
 You can add "Sync if" conditions to specify which employees to sync in Ledgy.

 ⚠️ Note: filters are additive, meaning that stakeholders must match all conditions for a rule to apply to them.
 You can use ‘OR’ conditions to select multiple values for a given filter.
-For example: you may want to sync employees across multiple countries, and of multiple groups.
+For example: you may want to sync employees across multiple countries, and multiple groups.

 2.7.
 Update your stakeholders: